 You’ll need protective goggles, a mask, and thick rubber gloves for your hands.
 You’ll also want to have your body covered as much as possible, even if it’s hot outside.

-For most projects, the best possible container is a wheelbarrow.
+For most projects, the best container is usually a wheelbarrow.
 Because of the wheelbarrow’s mobility, it can make moving the heavy concrete mix where it needs to go much easier.

 In a pinch, however, a big bucket can also work fine.